Playing with the most acclaimed Orchestra in Asia is an incredible opportunity for your child to showcase their talent and gain invaluable experience.

 The Orchestra Director’s decision is final.

-This is a UP and MS Term One only ASA.
+This is a UP Term One only ASA.

 Participation Selection Process